What are the downsides of using JavaScript to build an entire webpage?

 5. Development complexity: Building complex web applications using only JavaScript can require a significant amount of code, which can make the development process more difficult and time-consuming.

-by dejuan.watsica , a year ago
+by dejuan.watsica , 2 years ago

 @terrence